 In short, remote patient monitoring is a way for practitioners to closely monitor the chronic health status of patients, without the need for patients to visit the clinic in person.
 In order to provide remote patient monitoring, practitioners select one or more devices, and their patients can use these devices outside the office to collect health data, and then safely transmit these data back to the clinic for evaluation.

-There are many different remote patient monitoring devices on the market, each with its own purpose to track the symptoms of specific chronic diseases.
+There are many different RPM devices on the market, each with its own purpose to track the symptoms of specific chronic diseases.
 For example, FDA approved wireless blood pressure cuff TeleRPM BPM Gen 2 measures systolic blood pressure, diastolic blood pressure and pulse rate, and then quickly transmits accurate real-time data to the medical care platform through encrypted 4G wireless technology.
 Other available devices include scales that track water retention in patients with heart disease, and spirometers that measure lung function in patients with asthma and chronic obstructive pulmonary disease (COPD).
 It is important to teach patients how to use their specific devices, collect and store the data in a user-friendly application, and then transmit it to the clinic via secure Bluetooth or cellular connection.

 1) Better access to the medical team: Because the remote patient monitoring device reports real-time health data, practitioners can always understand the current health status of patients, so that patients and nursing staff are more reassured.